HireDronePilot

 • Aircraft Interference: Must yield to manned aircraft

-• Visual Line of Sight: Pilot must maintain direct visual contact
+• Visual Line of Sight: Drone pilot must maintain direct visual contact

 • Flight Hours & Locations: Time and airspace restrictions apply